Love at first send — Save 30% on Sender subscriptions! Claim Now

 Examples of Target Market

-You must’ve got a pretty good idea about target markets by now.
-Let’s examine how big brands and businesses define and use their target markets in marketing and product positioning.
+You must’ve got a good idea about target markets by now.
+Let’s examine how big brands define their target markets to drive their marketing and brand strategy.

 nike_target_market_example